25 years ago, ‘Waterworld’ forever changed how we think about hits and flops

 One of the reasons is that the standards for box-office success back then were different.
 Worldwide gross was expected to boost a movie’s success, not account for it entirely.
 As media outlets were sharpening their knives before Waterworld’s release, People Magazine scoffed that the movie would have to make $265 million worldwide in order to break even—exactly the amount it ended up making.
 It was considered almost a cheat at the time, an inflated total.

-For better or worse today, factoring that global box office into projections has become a critical factor of filmmaking.
-A movie like last year’s Fast & Furious Presents Hobbs & Shaw can bring in $173 million in the U.S. on a $200 million budget, and still be a huge hit because its worldwide total is over four times as much as the domestic.
-(As a side note, adjusted for inflation, Waterworld’s domestic gross beats Hobbs & Shaw by $11 million.)
+For better or worse, factoring that global box office into projections has now become a critical factor of filmmaking.
+A movie like last year’s Fast & Furious Presents Hobbs & Shaw can bring in $173 million in the U.S. on a $200 million budget, and still become a huge hit because its worldwide total is over four times as much as the domestic.
+(As a side note, adjusted for inflation, Waterworld’s domestic gross would be nearly the same as Hobbs & Shaw‘s.)

 The internet effect

-More importantly for Waterworld’s reputation, it arrived at the demarcating moment that the world entered the information age.
+More importantly for Waterworld’s reputation, it arrived at the demarcating moment when the world entered the information age.

-How well do you remember 1995?
+How much do you remember about 1995?
 Here’s a primer, if you weren’t there.
 “Creep” by TLC was booming from every Jeep speaker.
 The first Pixar movie, Toy Story, bowed in theaters, competing with Pierce Brosnan’s first appearance as James Bond, in Goldeneye.
 On TV, Seinfeld aired its infamous Soup Nazi episode and Drew Barrymore flashed David Letterman.
-And in the digital world, Javascript was invented, Match.com brought its first couples together, the first pro sports game streamed online, and Newsweek ran a feature on why the internet would not drastically change the future.
+And in the digital world, Javascript was invented, Match.com went live as a free beta offering, the first pro sports game streamed online (the Mariners vs. the Yankees), and Newsweek ran a feature on why the internet would not drastically alter the future.

-Of course, the internet was already in the process of changing the future.
-In 1994, as Waterworld was in preproduction, Stargate earned the distinction of being the first movie to have a dedicated promotional website.
-Casual movie fans were just beginning to seek out information online, beginning their metamorphosis into armchair box-office analysts.
-Waterworld was likely the ground floor for many metatextual movie spectators who, two years earlier, might have had to be Entertainment Weekly subscribers to follow the saga of Last Action Hero dying on the vine.
+Of course, the internet was already in the process of drastically altering the future.
+In 1994, while Waterworld was still in preproduction, the interstellar teleportation saga, Stargate, became the first movie to have a dedicated promotional website.
+Casual movie fans were just starting to seek out information online, the first phase of their metamorphosis into armchair box-office analysts.
+Waterworld was likely the ground floor for many metatextual movie nerds who, two years earlier, might have had to be Entertainment Weekly subscribers to follow the ordeal of Last Action Hero (another famously troubled production.)

 “Our perception is fueled by the increased availability and accessibility of information on movies,” a group of academics wrote in The Social Science of Cinema.
 “The web offers weekly and sometimes even daily box-office figures; blockbusters make it to the first page of newspapers; and moviegoers pay attention not only to directors, stars, and awards, but also to box-office results.”

 The year after Waterworld underperformed in theaters, Ain’t It Cool News, the Drudge Report of movie blogs, ushered in an era where troubled production scuttlebutt could go viral.
-(In 1997, AICN founder Harry Knowles posted unflattering, spy-procured set pics from Starship Troopers on the site.)
+(In 1997, AICN founder Harry Knowles posted unflattering, spy-procured set pics from Starship Troopers.)
+Pretty soon, the comment section of movie blogs became something that could make studio executives sweat.

-So Waterworld arrived right at the precipice of the moment that audiences began to play a bigger role in the narrative around a movie’s success, and may have been its first victim.
+Waterworld arrived right at the precipice of audiences beginning to play a bigger role in cementing the narrative around a movie’s success or failure—and it may have been their first victim.

 How Titanic was almost Waterworld 2